Simcenter Testing Solutions Getting Started with Random Control

 After starting the test, a control PSD will be displayed against abort and alarm limits.

 In the lower right, the test will start at a lower level (usually -9 dB from full test level) and will step up to full level (0 dB).
-The test will run the specified test duration once full level is reached.
+The test will run at the specified “equalization time” at each lower level and the specified “full level” time 0 dB (full level) is attained.

 After highlighting the test, click on the Print button to make the report.
 Use “File -> Print Options” to select the desired printer or a Powerpoint/Word file for the report.